pguerrerox/gruporottis-com/README.md

 # gruporottis.com

-This is going to be a website build with `reach-static` and deploy on `Github Pages`.
+This is going to be a website build with `react-static` and deploy on `Github Pages`.

 ### Technologies